Colorado State University Global

 CSU Global may choose to administratively withdraw students from courses in certain circumstances.
 Aside from academic or disciplinary reasons, students who do not attend CSU Global for a period of time that exceeds 12 months (six non-overlapping 8-week terms) will be withdrawn from the university.
 After withdrawal, students seeking reinstatement must complete a re-entry process.
 These students will follow the catalog requirements and tuition rate in effect at the time of re-entry.
 Certain qualifying students on Military Leave of Absence are exempt.
 Contact firstname.lastname@example.org for further details.

 Students who are administratively withdrawn retain limited access to their Student Portal for account information and some student services.
-Please contact an advisor with questions and review the Email Acceptable Use Policy for additional information.
+Please contact a member of the Student Success Team with questions and review the Email Acceptable Use Policy for additional information.

 Outstanding grades of Incomplete (I) will be resolved into the appropriate final grade prior to the completion of the Administrative Withdrawal process.